 The benefit of working with a designer who sells this type of DIY service is that they will give you professional advice on the ideas that you already have.
 They’ll not only telly if something won’t work in a design plan, they will also tell why.
 They use the elements and principles of design to help you cultivate the look you want.

 Not many designers offer this type of service.
-If this is a service that might meet your needs, I highly recommend that you take advantage of these talented women!
+If this is a service that might meet your needs, I recommend looking for a firm that has this service in their menu of services.
+Many of the designers who are a part of the eDesign Tribe offer this service as well.

 Design Courses & Binders